sei-international/AMES.jl/docs/src/config.md

     codes: [p_coal]
    }
 ```
-Prices are associated with a single LEAP branch, but can be applied to multiple products in Macro.
+Prices are associated with a single LEAP branch, but can be applied to multiple products in AMES.